tamil-wiki/mediawiki-backup-restore/README.md

 CRON_TIME - Default is "0 */1 * * *".
 Runs every hour 0th min.

+INIT_BACKUP - To run backup at startup.
+Default is 0 disabled.

 This will backup MySQL database and everything in `/mediawiki` mounted folder.